Hiring a summer nanny? Payroll and taxes, handled.See how →

 What's the cheapest nanny payroll service?

-NannyKeeper starts at $10/month with no year-end fees ($100/year on annual billing).
-SurePayroll is the cheapest full-service option at $39/month (~$523/year including year-end fees).
-Free payment tracking is available with NannyKeeper's free forever tier—no credit card required.
+NannyKeeper starts at $10/month ($100/year on annual billing).
+SurePayroll is the cheapest full-service option at $39/month ($468/year on regular pricing).
+Free payment tracking is available with NannyKeeper's free forever tier — no credit card required.

 Sources & Verification